rock-core/tools-apaka/README.md

-## How to use an Apaka release in combination with Rock
+## How to use an apaka release in combination with Rock
 Either start with a fresh bootstrap:

 ```